 When to Plant a Cedar Hedge

-You can plant a hedge any time from May to October as long as you avoid periods of intense heat and drought.
-However, you should consider doing it in the spring or fall.
+Planting a cedar hedge can be done any time between May and October as long as you avoid periods of intense heat and drought.
+However, you should consider planting your cedar trees in the spring or fall.
 In the spring, cedars are just out of the dormant season, so the transplantation won’t put much stress on them.
 In the fall, the rain will take care of the watering for you, and the cool nights will keep the soil from drying up as quickly as in the summer.

 How to Plant Cedar Trees